Qifei-C/HPSTM/README.md

 ### Skeleton Definition

 The model requires a skeleton definition, including parent joint indices and rest pose directions for each bone.
-An example 17-joint skeleton is provided in the documentation, but you should adapt this to your dataset's skeleton (e.g., from SMPL if using AMASS). [cite: 49, 50, 51, 52, 53, 58]
+An example 17-joint skeleton is provided in the documentation, but you should adapt this to your dataset's skeleton (e.g., from SMPL if using AMASS).

 ### Training

 1.  **Prepare Data:**
-    * Use the `src/datasets/preprocess_amass.py` script (or similar) to process your chosen dataset (e.g., AMASS CMU subset) into sequences of 3D joint coordinates. [cite: 154]
+    * Use the `src/datasets/preprocess_amass.py` script (or similar) to process your chosen dataset (e.g., AMASS CMU subset) into sequences of 3D joint coordinates.
-    * Ensure data is split into training and validation sets. [cite: 27]
+    * Ensure data is split into training and validation sets.
-    * Configure the `PoseDataset` in `src/datasets/pose_sequence_dataset.py` with your data paths, window size, and noise parameters (if using synthetic noise). [cite: 29, 41, 130]
+    * Configure the `PoseDataset` in `src/datasets/pose_sequence_dataset.py` with your data paths, window size, and noise parameters (if using synthetic noise).
 2.  **Configure Model & Training:**
-    * Adjust hyperparameters in the training script (e.g., `scripts/train.py`), such as `window_size`, `batch_size`, `learning_rate`, model dimensions (`d_model`, `nhead`, `num_layers`). [cite: 94, 130, 157, 158]
+    * Adjust hyperparameters in the training script (e.g., `scripts/train.py`), such as `window_size`, `batch_size`, `learning_rate`, model dimensions (`d_model`, `nhead`, `num_layers`).
-    * The training script initializes the `PoseModel`, optimizer (Adam with a learning rate scheduler like `ReduceLROnPlateau` is suggested), and loss functions (position MSE loss and bone length loss). [cite: 32, 34, 117, 118, 119, 127, 130]
+    * The training script initializes the `PoseModel`, optimizer (Adam with a learning rate scheduler like `ReduceLROnPlateau` is suggested), and loss functions (position MSE loss and bone length loss).
 3.  **Run Training:**
     ```bash
     python scripts/train.py
     ```
     * Monitor training and validation losses.
-Model checkpoints are typically saved based on validation performance. [cite: 132, 133, 135, 137, 138]
+Model checkpoints are typically saved based on validation performance.

 ### Inference

 1.  **Load Trained Model:**
     * Initialize the `PoseModel` with the same architecture used for training.
-    * Load the saved model weights (e.g., `pose_model_best.pth`). [cite: 148]
+    * Load the saved model weights (e.g., `pose_model_best.pth`).
 2.  **Prepare Input Sequence:**
-    * The input should be a NumPy array of shape `(T, J*3)` representing the noisy pose sequence (T frames, J joints with 3 coordinates each). [cite: 147]
+    * The input should be a NumPy array of shape `(T, J*3)` representing the noisy pose sequence (T frames, J joints with 3 coordinates each).
 3.  **Run Smoothing:**
-    * Use the `smooth_sequence` function provided in the inference script (e.g., `scripts/infer.py` or as outlined in the documentation [cite: 146]) which applies the model in a sliding-window manner.
+    * Use the `smooth_sequence` function provided in the inference script (e.g., `scripts/infer.py` or as outlined in the documentation) which applies the model in a sliding-window manner.
     ```python
     # Example usage within a script
     # model = PoseModel(...)